Close

 9

-How to handle inquiries about MAID (i.e., criteria for MAID, who the RRT can discuss MAID with), and
+How to handle inquiries about MAID (i.e., criteria for MAID, who the RT can discuss MAID with); and

 9

-The RRT’s role in MAID (i.e., parameters around assisting MAID, acting as an independent witness, conscientious objection)
+The RT’s role in MAID (i.e., parameters around assisting MAID, acting as an independent witness, conscientious objection)

 The above information, as well as addition resources can be found on the CRTO website in the section on the Medical Assistance in Dying.